Google has recently announced a Policy update to the Google Play Developer guidelines, set to take effect “later this year.”

-The new “Safety Section”
+The New “Safety Section”

-Regarding the second point, Google has decided to follow the path of its rival Apple.
-In fact, with the official launch of iOS 14, Apple introduced a new feature, called “App Privacy Labels”, where all apps have to list their data collection practices.
+Regarding the second point, Google has decided to follow the path of its rival, Apple.
+In fact, with the official launch of iOS 14, Apple introduced a new feature called “App Privacy Labels,” where all apps have to list their data collection practices.

-- if it collects information from the phone, like location, media files or contacts.
+- If it collects information from the phone, like location, media files, or contacts.

-- how the app uses data: for enhancing the app’s functionality or for personalization purposes
+- How the app uses data—for enhancing the app’s functionality or for personalization purposes

-- whether the app needs data to function
+- Whether the app needs data to function

-- if the app allows users to choose whether to share data
+- If the app allows users to choose whether to share data

-- whether the developer agrees to delete user data when a user uninstalls the app
+- Whether the developer agrees to delete user data when a user uninstalls the app

 In addition, developers who already adhere to specific security and privacy practices will additionally be able to highlight that in their app listing.

-Every marketer knows how crucial apps’ metadata is for ASO and for its discoverability in the Stores.
-That’s why in this article we want to analyze each change that will soon be implemented, discovering how these will impact the ASO strategy for Android apps and what we can do to create an actionable strategy.
+Every marketer knows how crucial apps’ metadata is for ASO and its discoverability in the Stores.
+That’s why in this article, we want to analyze each change that will soon be implemented, discovering how these will impact the ASO strategy for Android apps and what we can do to create an actionable strategy.

-The main benefit of shorter titles is that truncation (when the title is displayed only partially) will not pose as much of an issue to readability on search page listings.
-Currently, the best practice is to keep the most informative and relevant information in the first half of the title, as depending on the device the second half could be cut off from view.
+The main benefit of shorter titles is that truncation (when the title is displayed only partially) will not pose much of an issue to readability on search page listings.
+Currently, the best practice is to keep the most informative and relevant information in the first half of the title, as depending on the device, the second half could be cut off from view.

 Along with the character limit, the new app metadata policies will ban a variety of tricks that app developers use to make their app listings excessively eye-catching.

-This means that now the hundreds of apps that were using terms like “best” and “Top” (for example “best games” or “top fitness app”) or other types of promotional language such as “Free” or “Sale” and calls-to-action like “Update” or “Download Now”, will need to erase these words from their app title.
+This means that now the hundreds of apps that were using terms like “best” and “Top” (for example, “best games” or “top fitness app”) or other types of promotional language such as “Free” or “Sale” and calls-to-action like “Update” or “Download Now,” will need to erase these words from their app title.

 By shortening titles too early, developers may lose the better visibility offered by up to 20 potential keyword characters.
 Moreover, the limited area of the title should now focus on the brand name, together with the most relevant terms explaining the app.

-Google will also enforce a policy to limit the use of misleading promotional messages or images in-app icon images.
+Google will also enforce a policy update to limit the use of misleading promotional messages or images in-app icon images.
 Along with a ban on using the same promotional language that applies to the title and developer name, icons can no longer incorporate misleading or promotional images into icons.